ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Proposed Method

 Unlike conventional agent-based frameworks where observations directly influence state updates, in \ours\ the observation history is primarily used for action selection, while prompt and image updates are determined by the selected generation actions.

-This iterative process continues until the agent selects the \texttt{STOP} action, which indicates that the generated result is satisfactory, or until the maximum number of steps $T_{\max}$ (set to 5 by default) is reached.
-Notably, both the policy controller and the action execution are implemented within a single unified multimodal model.
+This iterative process continues until the agent selects the \texttt{STOP} action, which indicates that the generated result is satisfactory, or until the maximum number of steps $T_{\max}$ is reached.
+Notably, both the policy controller and the action execution are implemented within a single UMM.
 The detailed algorithm for image generation is presented in Algorithm~\ref{alg:image_agent}, while the algorithm for image editing follows a similar procedure and is provided in the Appendix.